 What is the UK minimum wage?

 National minimum wage increases on a regular basis to keep income in line with inflation.
-As of 1 October 2012, UK minimum wage is as follows:
+The table below shows the current rates, in effect from October 2015.

 National minimum wage applies to foreign workers, people who work from home, trainees, and agency workers.
 However, these figures do not apply for company directors, members of the armed forces, or self-employed people.
 Meanwhile, there are different sets of rules for apprenticeships and for agricultural workers.
 It’s certainly a complicated area, but one that is vital for employers to get right.